tel: +48 888 99 98 98

 kg/mm²

 Cylindrical neodymium magnets, also known as Nd2Fe14B, are the strongest known material for magnet production.
 The technology of their production is complicated and includes sintering special neodymium alloys along with other metals such as iron and boron.
-After appropriate processing, such as heat and mechanical treatment, the magnets are made available for use in varied applications, such as electric motors, audio-video equipment, and in the automotive and aerospace industries.
+After appropriate processing, such as heat and mechanical treatment, the magnets are made available for use in many applications, such as electric motors, audio-video equipment, and in the automotive and aerospace industries.

-In terms of safety, there are many recommendations regarding the use of these magnets.
+In terms of safety, there are several recommendations regarding the use of these magnets.
 They should not be used in acidic, basic, organic environments or where solvents are present, as well as in water or oil.
-Furthermore, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.
+Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-In addition to immense strength, neodymium magnets have the following advantages:
+Apart from immense strength, neodymium magnets have the following advantages:

-• They do not lose their power (of the magnet).
-After about 10 years, their power decreases by only ~1% (theoretically),
+• They do not lose their strength (of the magnet).
+After about 10 years, their strength decreases by only ~1% (theoretically),

-• They are extremely resistant to demagnetization by external magnetic sources,
+• They protect against demagnetization caused by external magnetic sources extremely well,

-• They exhibit extremely high magnetic induction on the surface of the magnet,
+• They possess very high magnetic induction on the surface of the magnet,

-• The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in a wide range of shapes and sizes, which enhances their versatility in applications.
+• The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in many variants of shapes or sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets: